c4dt/omniledger/webapp/cas/README.md

 To better understand the interactions of the system, one can look at the [messages' UML](login.png).

-To test integration, we also provide `cmd/cas-stress`, a small user story simulator.
+To test integration, we also provide `cmd/cas-test`, a small user story simulator.
 In this case, it simulates the user login into either WordPress or Matrix using CAS.
 It needs a user data extracted from the browser' IndexedDB (the value of `IndexedDB.dynasent.contacts`).
 For example, one could use it as

 `
-cas-stress --user-data-path path/to/extracted/user/data matrix https://matrix.c4dt.org
+cas-test --user-data-path path/to/extracted/user/data matrix https://matrix.c4dt.org
-cas-stress --user-data-path path/to/extracted/user/data wordpress https://c4dt.org
+cas-test --user-data-path path/to/extracted/user/data wordpress https://c4dt.org
 `

 It will take the given service and simulate a login fot the given user.